 Part time employees, for instance, cannot claim payment for attending a union meeting on a day or period of time on which they would not normally be employed.

-Boards are not require to meet any of the expenses associated with the meeting
+Boards are not required to meet any of the expenses associated with the meeting.

 Open for instruction